tsweezy/tsweezy/README.md

 🔗 Recruiter/professional?
 Connect with me on [LinkedIn](https://www.linkedin.com/in/trvr-sweet).

 I'm passionate about the intersection of art and science.
-Video games as art.
-Software that is ethically produced and puts the user's best interests first.
+New forms of interactive media excite me.
+I seek out software and tools that are ethically produced and put users' best interests first.
 Software for public good.

 Have a good day :)